-- 4 bone-in, skin-on chicken breast halves and/or thighs
+- 4 chicken breast halves (and/or thighs, bone-in, skin-on)

-- About 1/2 teaspoon fine sea salt
+- 1/2 teaspoon fine sea salt

 Sprinkle the chicken pieces with the salt, taking care to work some under the skin.

 Let the chicken come to room temperature for about 30 minutes before grilling.

-For gas: Turn all burners on high and close the lid.
-When temperature inside the grill reaches 400F, turn off one burner.
+Meanwhile, prepare a gas grill for indirect heat.
+Turn all burners on high and close the lid.
+When temperature inside the grill reaches 400 F, turn off one burner.
 The area over the turned-off burner is the indirect heat section.

-Move chicken to direct heat section and cook, turning once, until skin is brown and crispy, about 5 minutes.
-Pay close attention: any dripping fat or added oils or marinades catch fire easily.
-You may want to keep a spray bottle of water nearby to douse flames.
+Move chicken to direct heat section and cook, turning once, until skin is brown and crispy - about 5 minutes.
+(Pay close attention: any dripping fat or added oils or marinades catch fire easily.
+You may want to keep a spray bottle of water nearby to douse flames.)

 Test the chicken for doneness by cutting into its center.
 It should be slightly pink (it will finish cooking while it rests).
 If the center is very pink, return the chicken to the indirect heat section and cook another 5 minutes.

 Let the chicken rest at least 10 minutes, covered with foil, before serving.
-Serve hot, warm, or at room temperature.